This is going to be a long blog post, so buckle up buckaroos (in my best Caitlyn Jenner Southpark voice) and enjoy the

 This day was not meant to be our last, as we planned to stay the night in a hotel slightly south of Charleston, West Virginia; but after noticing that the pre-booked hotel was only $63, it scared the jeebus out of me, and both of us said, “We’ll take the $30 loss”.
 Rule #1 was seared into my brain at this point and I wasn’t about to stay at any $63-per-night hotel.
 We decided to just drive the entire 12 hours home in one go.
 We had one stop along the way, something I’ve been looking forward to for years… the Trans-Allegheny Lunatic Asylum.
 Buckle up buckaroos!

 The Trans-Allegheny Lunatic Asylum.
-The name alone invokes a special kind of something inside the hearts of paranormal lovers and fans of shows like Ghost Adventures, Ghost Hunters, Ghost Stories, and Paranormal Lockdown.
+The name alone invokes a special kind of something inside the hearts and souls of paranormal lovers and fans of shows like Ghost Adventures, Ghost Hunters, Ghost Stories, and Paranormal Lockdown.
 It’s not an over exaggeration to say that this old hospital is a mecca for paranormal enthusiasts and quite famous among that circle.
 It routinely makes lists of “most haunted locations” in the United States, and sometimes even the world.
-It’s a big f’ing deal.
+It’s a pretty big f’ing deal.

 Located in the small town of Weston, West Virginia, it began construction sometime in the 1850’s (and was originally to be called the Trans-Allegheny Lunatic Asylum) but work halted due to the outbreak of the Civil War in 1861.
 There was a brief fight over money issued to build the hospital, but eventually building resumed in 1862.
 After West Virginia became a state in 1863, the hospital was renamed the West Virginia Hospital for the Insane, and the first patients arrived the following year (then later renamed again as Weston Hospital).